iammar99/nextJS_learning/README.md

   <br>
   If an error occurs in root then obviously there is not any error wrapper so error file will not trigger.
 So overcome this there is file called global error
   `Look for the code in app folder`

+  This will only work in production mode So if you want to check it go for **npm run build** command to start production server and **npm run start** to start localhost